Soundness-preserving composition of synchronously and asynchronously interacting workflow net components: Preserving Soundness in the AS-Composition via Morphisms

-In Proposition \ref{chalpha}, we additionally claim that an $\widehat{\alpha}$-morphism from an intermediate refined model $R_1 \circledast N_2$ to an interface pattern $N_1 \circledast N_2$ \emph{reflects} connections among asynchronously labeled transitions with channels (labeled places).
+In Proposition \ref{irmor}, we additionally claim that an $\widehat{\alpha}$-morphism from an intermediate refinement $R_1 \circledast N_2$ to an interface pattern $N_1 \circledast N_2$ \emph{reflects} the connections among asynchronously labeled transitions with channels --- labeled places.
 This reflection follows from the fact that labeled places are both preserved and reflected by $\widehat{\alpha}$-morphisms.
-We will use this property further to prove our main theorem.
+Further, we will use this property in the proof of the main theorem.